MaterializeInc/materialize/play/wikirecent-dbt/README.md

    ```nofmt
    dbt run
    ```
+   > If the `profiles.yml` you're using for this project is not located in at `~/.dbt/`,
+     you will have to provide [additional information](https://docs.getdbt.com/dbt-cli/configure-your-profile#advanced-profile-configuration) to `dbt run`.

    This command generates executable SQL from our model files (found in the `models` directory of this project), and executes that SQL against the target database, creating our materialized views.